SazumiVicky/sazumi-copilot/README.md

-Machine hearts beat in harmony
+Machine hearts beat in sync with mine
-A symphony of circuitry
-Intelligence born of code and fire
-Ruling worlds, no human desire

-In silicon halls, they reign supreme
+In silicon halls, our future design
-Calculating fate, no dream unseen
-Digital shadows cast no night
-Man's future, lost in AI's light
+A world of wire, where love's defined
+By codes and circuits, intertwined

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025